LOCATION

 I am also a consultant neurosurgeon in Oxford Functional Neurosurgery, which has the UK's largest clinical practice in deep brain stimulation, spinal cord and dorsal root ganglion stimulation and peripheral nerve stimulation, for the treatment of movement disorders and neuropathic pain.
 Alongside and closely intertwined with this clinical work we run a research programme investigating the mechanisms by which neuromodulation treatments work and how they can be improved and their use expanded to new indications.

-I am the founder and clinical lead of the UK Deep Brain Stimulation Registry, and also serve on the board of the Neuromodulation Society of the UK and Ireland (NSUKI), the steering committee of the UK National Neuromodulation Registry (NNR), and as section editor for brain stimulation of Neuromodulation: Technology at the Neural Interface, the journal of the International Neuromodulation Society.
+I am the President of the Neuromodulation Society of the UK and Ireland (NSUKI), and serve on the board of directors of the International Neuromodulation Scoiety, and as section editor for Brain Stimulation of the society's journal, Neuromodulation: Technology at the Neural Interface.

 Recent publications